pchab/AndroidRTC/README.md

 An Android client for [ProjectRTC](https://github.com/pchab/ProjectRTC).

 It is designed to demonstrate WebRTC video calls between androids and/or desktop browsers, but WebRtcClient could be used in other scenarios.
+Build with Android 1.1.0.
+The Intellij IDEA version is in the master branch.
+You can import the webrtc-client module in your own app if you want to work with it.

 ## How To